This rustic basil sauce is made with just 3 simple ingredients and comes together quickly in your food processor.

 This sauce is a tasty way to make use of an abundance of basil — and still be a little lazy.

-- 1 large bunch basil, stems removed, rinsed
+- 1 bunch fresh basil stems removed, rinsed

 - In a food processor bowl fitted with a metal blade, place the basil leaves and garlic cloves.
 Pulse until both are coarsely chopped.
 Add enough olive oil until your desired sauce consistency is achieved.